 What is "Public Service Event Communications?"

 BARS works cooperatively with local non-profit organization in their events by providing communications to insure the safety of all participants.
 Each event in which we participate has been reviewed by our Vice President of Operations.
-NBARC is required to provide insurance for the NBARC members participating.
-This insurance provision is the main reason why event communicators must be NBARC members.
+BARS is required to provide insurance for the BARS members participating.
+This insurance provision is the main reason why event communicators must be BARS members.

 The FCC's interpretation of public service assistance that Amateur radio operators can render is keyed around safety issues, such as providing communications to notify event officials of medical emergencies or logistical requirements.
 But we are specifically prohibited from engaging in communications regarding the event itself, such as the number or name of the lead runner to release to the public.
 We can take no compensation for our participation in an event, but can accept T-shirts or meals provided to other helpers and/or participants.